WangLuran/Guided-Flow-Matching-with-Optimal-Control/README.md

 The pretrained model can be downloaded from [EquiFM](https://github.com/AlgoMole/MolFM)

-To customize the pretrained model or to change the guidance classifier, go to `molecule/main_guided.py`.
+To modify the pretrained model or change the guidance classifier, update the relevant parameters in [`molecule/main_guided.py`](molecule/main_guided.py).

 Run the following command to generate results: